Time temperature indicator

-A time temperature indicator (TTI) is a device or smart label that shows the accumulated time-temperature history of a product.
+A time temperature indicator (TTI) is a device or label that shows the accumulated time-temperature history of a product.
 Time temperature indicators are commonly used on food, pharmaceutical, and medical products to indicate exposure to excessive temperature (and time at temperature).
+They are simple passive devices that work through chemical reactions.
+There are two main types: the full kind changes color all the time, with its rate varying with the temperature, while the partial kind only reacts under specific conditions such as a strict threshold temperature.

-In contrast, a temperature data logger measures and records the temperatures for a specified time period.
-The digital data can be downloaded and analyzed.
+In contrast, a temperature data logger measures and records the temperatures for a specified time period, providing a greater amount of data.
+The digital data can be downloaded (e.g. through RFID) and analyzed.
+Some have been miniaturized and made cheap enough to partially replace TTIs.

 Type

 By timespan

 The basic types of time-temperature indicators include: